 398 Independent Rsearch

 A capstone seminar for seniors in the major and concentration, this course involves intensive study of special topics utilizing student research projects and presentations.
 An academic civic engagement project relies on the expertise gained from their environmental studies courses and work in other majors as applicable.
 Topics relate to a local or regional environmental issue, providing participants with opportunities to interact with government and regulatory agencies and community groups.
-Prerequisites: Environmental Studies 137, senior status, or permission of the environmental studies chair and instructor.
+Prerequisites: ENVST 137, senior status, or permission of the environmental studies chair and instructor.
 Offered spring semester.

 ENVIRONMENTAL STUDIES COURSES IN OTHER DEPARTMENTS

 Biology 226: Terrestrial Ecology (Environmental Science in Australia)